chfoo/grebedb/README.md

 ### Features

-By default, the `zstd` crate is enabled for compression and the `fslock` crate is for cross-platform file locking.
+By default, the `zstd` crate is enabled for compression, `fslock` is for cross-platform file locking, and `getrandom` is a dependency for `uuid`.
 To disable them, use `default-features = false` in your Cargo.toml file.

 ## Tool

-A command-line tool to provide basic manipulation (such as import, export) is available.
+A command-line tool to provide basic manipulation (such as import, export) and debugging is available.

 Run `cargo install grebedb-tool` to install the tool to `$HOME/.cargo/bin`, then run `grebedb-tool --help` to show program options.